y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Oct 25, 2022</time> Continued with the Time Calculator Project.
+Need to map out my logic on paper tomorrow to see where I'm going wrong.

 - <time>Oct 24, 2022</time> Continued with the Time Calculator Project.
 Getting somewhat close.

 - <time>Oct 23, 2022</time> Continued with the Time Calculator Project.